-All of our revenues and our workforce are concentrated in China.
-Consequently, our results of operations and financial performance may be adversely affected by the ongoing COVID-19 pandemic.
-The disruption of COVID-19 to business activities in China has been eliminated to a large extent; however, it is still difficult to predict how COVID-19 will impact our business in the foreseeable future.
-If the disruption caused by COVID-19 persists, we may face operational challenges with respect to continuing to offer our online courses.
-Any reduction in disposable income of our users resulting from a worsening economy under COVID-19's influence may also lessen demands for our services or put price pressure on our services.
-The duration and extent of impact of such business disruptions, lower demands or price pressure on our operating results and financial performance cannot be reasonably estimated at this time.
-The extent to which the COVID-19 pandemic impacts our results will depend on future developments, which are highly uncertain, including the availability and effectiveness of any new vaccines and the emergence of any new COVID-19 variants, among others.
+We believe the outbreak and resurgence of the COVID-19 pandemic have not had material adverse impacts on the daily operation of the VIE's business, as the VIE is an online education service provider and has adapted to remote working arrangements or other online methods.
+However, all of the revenue and the workforce are concentrated in China and therefore, the results of operations and financial performance may be adversely affected by the ongoing COVID-19 pandemic in China.
+If the disruption caused by COVID-19 persists, the VIE and our PRC subsidiaries may face operational challenges with respect to continuing to offer the online courses.
+Any reduction in disposable income of the users of the VIE and our subsidiaries resulting from a worsening economy under COVID-19's influence may also lessen demands for the services provided by the VIE and our subsidiaries or put price pressure on such services.
+Moreover, the competition in the vocational education market has intensified due to the long-term impact of the COVID-19 pandemic, as competitors and governmental authorities started to provide students with free access to their online education platforms.
+The duration and extent of the impact of such business disruptions, lower demands, price pressure or intense competition on the operating results and financial performance cannot be reasonably estimated at this time.
+The extent to which the COVID-19 pandemic impacts the results will depend on future developments, which are highly uncertain, including the availability and effectiveness of any new vaccines and the emergence of any new COVID-19 variants, among others.

-If labor costs in the PRC increase substantially, our business and costs of operations may be adversely affected.
+If labor costs in the PRC increase substantially, the business and costs of operations may be adversely affected.

-In recent years, the Chinese economy has experienced inflation and labor cost increases.
+In recent years, the Chinese economy has experienced inflation and labor costs increase.
 Average wages are projected to continue to increase.
-Further, under PRC law we are required to pay various statutory employee benefits, including pensions, housing funds, medical insurance, work-related injury insurance, unemployment insurance and maternity insurance to designated government agencies for the benefit of our employees.
+Further, under PRC law, our PRC subsidiaries and the VIE are required to pay various statutory employee benefits, including pensions, housing funds, medical insurance, work-related injury insurance, unemployment insurance and maternity insurance to designated government agencies for the benefit of their employees.
 The relevant government agencies may examine whether an employer has made adequate payments to the statutory employee benefits, and those employers who fail to make adequate payments may be subject to late payment fees, fines and/or other penalties.
-We expect that our labor costs, including wages and employee benefits, will continue to increase.
-If we are unable to control our labor costs or pass such increased labor costs on to our customers by increasing the price of our products and services, our financial condition and results of operations may be adversely affected.
+We expect that the labor costs, including wages and employee benefits, will continue to increase.
+If our PRC subsidiaries or the VIE is unable to control the labor costs or pass such increased labor costs on to the customers by increasing the price of the products and services, their financial condition and results of operations may be adversely affected.

-Competition for our employees is intense, and we may not be able to attract and retain the highly skilled employees needed to support our business.
+Competition for the employees is intense, and we, our subsidiaries or the VIE may not be able to attract and retain the highly skilled employees needed to support the business.